disha13sardana/CodeControlVASTChallenge2019/README.md

 - **Workshops**: Hands-on MR development training
 - **Demonstrations**: Showcasing immersive data analysis techniques

-Feel free to use this project in educational settings.
+Feel free to use this project in research and educational settings.
 We appreciate attribution and would love to hear about your experiences!

 ---